 A TEFL certificate, however, will increase your chances at a higher salary.
 If you aren't yet TEFL certified, you can look for TEFL courses on Go Overseas.

 Also, salaries vary depending on the type of teaching job you have.
-We'll go into more detail on that now:
+Here's a quick list of salaries for different types of teaching jobs in Thailand:

-Salaries at language academies vary a lot, as they usually pay an hourly rate (although some work on a monthly salary).
+Salaries at language academies vary dramatically, as they usually pay an hourly rate (although some work on a monthly salary).
 Rates will depend on location and experience.
-Typically, teachers would work for 18 - 25 hours a week for about $8 - 20 per hour; which is how we calculated the $575 - 2,000 / month salary range.
-(Source: Samui TEFL)
+Typically, teachers will work for 18-25 hours a week for about $9-$15 per hour; which is how we calculated the $650-$1,500 per month salary range.

 Language academies have the potential to pay higher rates than public schools, however, you will be working more classes and you may have to teach nights and weekends.
 Schools will usually demand native speakers with a four-year degree.
 TEFL certificates are also optional for these positions but if you have one you can command a higher salary and have an easier time finding a job.